 What strikes me about these studies is how quickly the liver can be harmed by junk food and how quickly in can reverse when on a healthy diet.

 The best diet for NAFDL is one with little or none of the foods which convert into sugar, such as refined carbohydrates (white flour, most bread, white rice, cooked potatoes and processed foods) but even more important a diet with no sugar (or to be more specific no fructose – 50% of sugar is fructose).
 High-fructose corn syrup, which is present in almost all processed food, contains more fructose than sugar (55%).
-Sugar and high-fructose corn syrup are the major drivers for this disease.
+Sugar, high-fructose corn syrup and industrial oils are the major drivers for this disease.
 One study found 80% of people with NAFL were taking high fructose corn syrup and 30% were taking it daily.

 Unlike other sugars, such as glucose, fructose can only be broken down in the liver, and once the liver is overloaded with fructose it starts to malfunction.